 Technically, you can’t.
 However, your roommate can open their own new account.
 Once their account is open, it will automatically close yours.
 As long as a new account is open first, there will be no disruption in service.

 E-Docs is the electronic delivery of all of your standard plan documents links, billing, notices and other communications from us.

 You can also access them at any time by logging in to your account.
-To find your bill, click on View Most Recent Bill or View Previous Invoices.
+To find your bill, click on View My Bill or Payments & Billing then click View Payments & Billing History .
 To find your plan documents, click on Manage My Service.

 What is the 4Friends referrals program?